District of Columbia

 Emerging Privacy Legislation in DC

 The District continues to develop its privacy framework.
-Several legislative initiatives reflect the direction of DC privacy law.
+As of May 2026, DC has no comprehensive consumer privacy law.
+Several bills in the current and prior Council sessions reflect the direction of DC privacy legislation.

 Compliance Checklist for Organizations Operating in DC